Small Business Insurance Policies

 Workers' compensation insurance pays for medical expenses from work injuries.
 Workers' comp is required in most states when you have employees, and also protects sole proprietors against work injury costs that their health insurance might deny.

+Read on to learn more about types of business insurance and how they differ.
 If you are unsure which policies you need, Insureon's licensed agents can help you.

-Find business insurance quotes from top carriers
+Find business insurance quotes from top companies

 Most insurance coverage can be broken down into two main categories: property coverage and liability coverage.
 Small business owners usually need both types of insurance.